Kwpolska/chriswarrick.com/posts/2016/02/10/deploying-python-web-apps-with-nginx-and-uwsgi-emperor.rst

 Prerequisites
 ~~~~~~~~~~~~~

 In order to deploy your web application, you need a server that gives you root and ssh access — in other words, a VPS (or a dedicated server, or a datacenter lease…).
 If you’re looking for a great VPS service for a low price, I recommend `DigitalOcean`_ (reflink [#]_), which offers a $5/mo service [#]_.
-If you want to play along at home, without buying a VPS, you can create a virtual machine on your own, or use Vagrant with a Vagrant box for Fedora 30 (``fedora/30-cloud-base``).
+If you want to play along at home, without buying a VPS, you can create a virtual machine on your own, or use Vagrant with a Vagrant box for Fedora 31 (``fedora/31-cloud-base``).

 .. _DigitalOcean: https://www.digitalocean.com/?refcode=7983689b2ecc

 Your server should also run a modern Linux-based operating system.
 This guide was written and tested on:

 * Ubuntu 16.04 LTS, 18.04 LTS or newer
-* Debian 9 (stretch) or newer
+* Debian 9 (stretch), 10 (buster) or newer
 * Fedora 29 or newer (with SELinux enabled and disabled)
 * CentOS 7 (with SELinux enabled and disabled) — manual guide should also work on RHEL 7.
-CentOS 8 does not have uWSGI packages in EPEL as of September 2019; if they become available, follow Fedora instructions after installing ``epel-release``.
+CentOS 8 does not have uWSGI packages in EPEL as of January 2020, but they should become available soon.
 * Arch Linux

 Debian 8 (jessie), and Fedora 24 through 28 are not officially supported, even though they still probably work.